SavPhill/minimal-astro-portfolio/src/content/posts/enterprise-web-strategy-chiang-mai.md

 By switching our focus from legacy CMS management to static site generation with Astro, we eliminate server management headaches and give clients sub-second page delivery guaranteed across every continent.

-To support the regional tech ecosystem, we also collaborate with grassroots initiatives like `aichiangmai.com`, working alongside local developers to explore how static site engines like Astro integrate seamlessly with localized AI data workflows.
+To support the regional tech ecosystem, we also collaborate with grassroots initiatives like [AI Chiang Mai](https://aichiangmai.com/)
+, working alongside local developers to explore how static site engines like Astro integrate seamlessly with localized AI data workflows.

 ---